will62794/will62794.github.io/_posts/2020-07-21-specifying-systems-tla.markdown

 Here's a [link](https://archive.computerhistory.org/resources/access/text/2017/07/102717246-05-01-acc.pdf) to the full transcript of the interview.
 If I understand Lamport's points here accurately, this speaks to the motivation behind TLA+ and why it adopted a "transition relation" approach for specifying systems, since it works well in practice, and also seems to match our intuitive understanding of how systems actually work in the real world i.e. they take discrete steps to evolve their state according to some rules.

-One point that's important to remember is that even though we might model a system in TLA+ as a state machine using an initial state and next state relation, a specification is just a mathematical formula.
+One important point to remember is that even though we model a system in TLA+ as a state machine using an initial state and next state relation, a specification is just a mathematical formula.
 It cannot be "executed".
 It is simply a declaration about what behaviors are permitted by a system.
 This tripped me up when first learning TLA+ because I would see actions written like

 $$\begin{align}&\wedge x=0 \\ &\wedge x' = x + 1\end{align}$$